DevTony101/JFXGoogleDrive/README.md

 The project currently supports the following operations:

-- List the files currently hosted in your Google Drive Account
+- Shows the files currently hosted in your Google Drive Account
 - Upload and Download Files

-Keep in mind that, for the app to upload and download files, the user must give you consent for such operations.
-Your app must be verified by Google when creating your project.
+The user must give the app consent to do such operations.

 ## Future Improvements
 - Optimize the process when uploading a file.
 (Checking the MIME type)